laaksomavrick/devblog/content/blog/using-nix-for-your-ruby-on-rails-project/index.md

 Makes sense.

 However, this was triggering permissions errors.
-The GitHub actions runner has its own user that does not have permissions to restore to that path.
+The GitHub actions runner has its own user that does not have permission to restore to that path.
 There [is a workaround](https://github.com/actions/cache/issues/749#issuecomment-1465302692) which can be observed from the CI declaration.
 Storing the nix binary storage in a path the GitHub actions user can modify (e.g. `~/nix/store`) circumvents this problem.